gmecc/micropython-mela/docs/source/board.rst

 They are the primary reference for the chip technical specifications, capabilities, operating modes, internal functioning, etc.

-For your convenience, below are some technical characteristics of ``MELA-board``:
+For your convenience, below are some technical characteristics of ``Mela-PLC``:

 **MELA F1**